Women's Champions League round of 16 latest

 Barcelona 4-0 Fortuna Hjørring

-Jenni Hermoso's hat-trick – her first in this competition since an August 2011 treble for Rayo Vallecano against Krka – ensured a useful advantage for 2019 runners-up Barcelona against the 2003 finalists.
+Jenni Hermoso's hat-trick – her first in this competition since an August 2011 treble for Rayo Vallecano against Krka – ensured a big advantage for 2019 runners-up Barcelona against the 2003 finalists.

 Manchester City 3-0 Fiorentina

-Goals in the first four minutes by Lauren Hemp and Ellen White were added to late on by Sam Mewis.
+Goals in the first four minutes by Lauren Hemp and Ellen White were supplemented late on by a Sam Mewis strike.

 Rosengård 2-2 St. Pölten

-Caroline Seger's equaliser deep in added time completed a two-goal comeback by the Swedish hopefuls against a side aiming to become only Austria's second quarter-finalists.
+Caroline Seger's equaliser deep in added time completed a two-goal comeback by the Swedish side against opponents aiming to become Austria's second quarter-finalist.
 The visitors led 2-0 thanks to two Mateja Zver goals, the second right after half-time, but Sanne Troelsgaard pulled one back to become the first player to score against St. Pölten in their five-game run so far.
 Seger levelled at the death.

 Chelsea 2-0 Atlético